DavidMorano/overflow/testdstr/README.txt

-TESTSTR
+TESTDSTR

-This is the test for the 'str' object (development in progress)!
+This is the test for the DSTR object (development in progress)!